Skyrocketing housing costs spark calls for state leaders to respond

 "This (sale) will actually affect the rental market," said Medina.

-Demand for housing in Florida has shot up during the pandemic as the state's population continues swelling.
+Demand for housing in Florida has shot up during the pandemic as the state's population continues to swell.
 It has grown to almost 22 million people, up more than 4% in two years.

 With a growing population and rising real estate values, corporate buyers have joined individual investors and residents in bidding up prices.